crystal-lang/crystal-book/docs/guides/profiling.md

 # The shard `perf_tools`: profiling memory and fibers

-The shard [perf-tools](https://github.com/crystal-lang/perf-tools) contains a development shard with two handy tools: a memory profiler and a fiber profiler.
+The shard [perf-tools](https://github.com/crystal-lang/perf-tools) contains two handy tools: a memory profiler and a fiber profiler.
 In order to use it in your project, first add the dependency in the `shards.yml` file (detailed instructions in the readme).
 Then, follow instructions according to the case.

 ## Finding leaks with `perf_tools/mem_prof`